PX4/PX4-user_guide/en/ros/ros2_comm.md

 #### Start the Client

-The PX4 simulator starts the XRCE-DDS client automatically, connecting to UDP port 8888 on the local host.
+The PX4 simulator starts the uXRCE-DDS client automatically, connecting to UDP port 8888 on the local host.

 To start the simulator (and client):